-- We can have a chat by phone or email about the adjustments I can make to your photos to create a watercolour portrait painting.
-Also whether you want to combine a few photos together for an individual portrait or a group portrait painting.
+- Additionally, we can have a chat by phone or email about the adjustments I can make to your photos to create a watercolour portrait painting.
+Also, whether you want to combine a few photos together for an individual portrait or a group portrait painting.

 Creating the best image with a mobile phone

-Firstly bear in mind a mobile image is already a small photo that we’ll be enlarging to create your pet portrait.
+Firstly bear in mind a mobile image is already a small photo that we’ll be enlarging to create your portrait watercolour painting.

-So don’t use a zoom in, cropped image, you’ve made the image even smaller.
+So don’t use a zoomed in, cropped image, you’ll have made the image even smaller.

-Use your mobile camera as close as you can to your pet, so you’re not wasting any space in the photo.
+Use your mobile camera as close as you can, so you’re not wasting any space in the photo.